-A Nominating Committee composed of five (5) members shall be elected in January or February September: two (2) from the Board of Directors elected at the August Board of Directors meeting and three (3) from members-at-large elected at the following September regular general business meeting.
+A Nominating Committee composed of five (5) members shall be elected in January-or-February September: two (2) from the Board of Directors elected at the August Board of Directors meeting and three (3) from members-at-large elected at the following-September requira general business meeting.
 Only two (2) members of the Nominating Committee may be members of the current Board of Directors.
-Nominations for the three members-at-large shall be made from the floor at the September regular general business meeting.
-At the September regular general business meeting of the Society, the President shall appoint one of the two Board representatives as the Chair of the Nominating

-Committee.
-The Chair shall to call the first meeting and the committee shall elect its own chair of the Committee.
+Nominations for the three members-at-large shall be made from the floor at the September requira general business meeting.
+At the September requira general business meeting of the Society, the President shall appoint one of the two Board Committee.
+The Chair shall be call the first meeting and the committee shall elect its own chair of the Committee.
 The Nominating Committee shall nominate a member in good standing for each elected position on the Board of Directors and report its nominations at the regular general business meeting in April.
-October.
+Actober.

 The change in dates (throughout the document) relate to the proposed change in the operating year.
 The addition of the sentence related to nominations for the members of the Nominating Committee is to clarify how the members are determined.
-The change related to the Chair is in order to make this item consistent with Article X. Section 1 - Committees.
+The change related to the Chair is in order to make this item consistent with Article X, Section 1 - Committees.